-Position the overlay (R) on the door frame and secure using the bolts (S).
+Position the overlays (W) on the door frames and secure using bolts (Y).
 To facilitate the installation, do not tighten the nuts until they are all installed.

 Note: It is not necessary to remove the glass or any other component to install the overlay.